Main navigation | Main content

-Part of the University of Michigan, this site offers information and papers about teaching diverse and multi-cultural populations.
-Papers include subjects regarding accommodating students with disabilities, creating an inclusive classroom, incorporating multiple learning styles, and more.
+Part of the University of Michigan, this site offers information and papers about teaching diverse and multicultural populations.
+Papers include subjects regarding inclusive teaching strategies, handeling difficult discussion, and community engagement.

 An online magazine devoted to diversity issues and multicultural populations.

 The mission of Hmong Times is to publish quality communication products for the Hmong Community.
 Hmong Times is based in the Twin Cities.